ManageIQ/manageiq-ui-service/docs/developer_setup.md

   the service UI, which will initiate the UI listening on _http://localhost:3001_, and talking to the REST API at _http://[::1]:3000_.
 This command will also open a browser page to  _http://localhost:3001/login_.
   - `yarn start`
-- If you have a local copy of Manage IQ Server installed and would like to start it up at the same time you bring up the service ui web server, run
-	- ``` gulp start-manageiq-server ```

-If you would like to override the default port (3000) that ManageIQ runs on you can set an environmental variable ``` export MANAGEIQPORT=4000```.
-If you are running manageiq in a folder other than _../manageiq/_ then you can override this path set in _gulp/config.js_ and update the _manageiqDir_ variable path.